etil2jz/quickmaths-rs/README.md

 ### What is this library about?

-This is *somehow* a toolkit for Rust programmers with common fast math algorithms.
+This is *somehow* a library for Rust programmers with common fast math algorithms.
 It helps developers optimizing their code for critical-performance needs.

 ### How to use it?